In today’s blog, we get technical and answer the burning questions of IT and Networks managers – How does SD-WAN work?

-What is Application Control
+What is Application Control?

-With more and more application traffic being run in the cloud and companies using multiple cloud providers for their IT infrastructure, ensuring users working from a branch office or home has a good quality of experience across the network, to both the cloud and key data center’s is vital to business performance and reduces the need for troubleshooting.
+With more and more application traffic being run in the cloud and companies using multiple cloud providers for their IT infrastructure, ensuring users working from a branch office or home has a good quality of experience across the network, to both the cloud and key data centre’s is vital to business performance and reduces the need for troubleshooting.

 This is where application control using protocols such as APP QOE / QOS come into play by providing network segmentation for applications.
 Application Quality of Experience or Quality of Service allows you to identify any application traffic across your network and dependant on SLA’s set, allows you to define what happens to that network traffic in the advent of an SLA breach.